miroiu/NodeBasedEditor/README.md

  # **Disclaimer**
- This project is not fully functional and will be completely redesigned and rewritten.
- This project is not intended for personal use as it is made for learning purposes.
+ This project is not intended for personal use as it was made for learning purposes.
+ It was written more than two years ago when I started learning WPF.
+ The code is a mess.
+ I came back to this project because it's a good candidate for refactoring and this is something I want to understand better.

  # Introduction